Optimized Fish Locomotion using Design-by-Morphing and Bayesian Optimization: Introduction

-Optimization of \edt{undulatory kinematic} profiles for self-propelling systems, such as fish-like robots, has become a pivotal area of research in bio-inspired robotics and computational fluid dynamics (CFD) \cite{abouhussein2023computational,li2025optimization,fernandez2022numerical, lin2019performance, cui2018complex}.
-These systems aim to mimic the natural motion of aquatic organisms, generating thrust for propulsion by effectively converting undulatory motion into mechanical energy.
-Such systems show significant promise in various applications, including autonomous underwater vehicles (AUVs) \cite{rattanasiri2015numerical,cui2018complex}, where energy efficiency and maneuverability are critical performance metrics \cite{sun2024investigation, yu2017numerical}. \rev{To enhance the efficiency of these systems, optimizing the swimming profile is essential, ensuring maximum propulsion while minimizing energy consumption.
-Such optimization efforts are a key source of inspiration for engineering applications, including energy-efficient AUVs, flow-energy harvesting devices \cite{farooq2023comparative, salazar2018optimal}, and bio-inspired swimming microrobots for targeted drug delivery \cite{tabak2018hydrodynamic, bunea2020recent}, where achieving optimal propulsion translates directly into improved performance and extended operational capability.} The fish-like swimming profiles traditionally used in CFD are categorized primarily based on the mode of body deformation, which is often quantified by the non-dimensional body wavelength $\lambda^*$ (the ratio of body wavelength to body length) \cite{sfakiotakis2002review, triantafyllou2000hydrodynamics}.
-These include anguilliform ($\lambda^* \ll 1$) motion, where the entire body undergoes large-amplitude undulations (e.g., eel); subcarangiform and carangiform ($\lambda^* \approx 1$) modes, where deformation is progressively confined to the posterior half or third of the body (e.g., trout and mackerel, respectively); and thunniform ($\lambda^* \gg 1.0$) motion, characterized by minimal body deformation with oscillations largely restricted to the caudal fin (e.g., tuna) \cite{khalid2021anguilliform,khalid2021larger}.
+The fish-like swimming profiles traditionally used in CFD are categorized primarily based on the mode of body deformation, which is often quantified by the non-dimensional body wavelength $\lambda^*$ (the ratio of body wavelength to body length) \citep{sfakiotakis2002review, triantafyllou2000hydrodynamics}.
+These include anguilliform ($\lambda^* \ll 1$) motion, where the entire body undergoes large-amplitude undulations (e.g., eel); subcarangiform and carangiform ($\lambda^* \approx 1$) modes, where deformation is progressively confined to the posterior half or third of the body (e.g., trout and mackerel, respectively); and thunniform ($\lambda^* \gg 1.0$) motion, characterized by minimal body deformation with oscillations largely restricted to the caudal fin (e.g., tuna) \citep{khalid2021larger,khalid2021anguilliform}.
 These deformation-based classifications are widely adopted in CFD to assess the hydrodynamic performance, thrust production, and propulsive efficiency of bio-inspired systems.
-In this study, we aim to systematically optimize the swimming profile by leveraging these existing bioinspired modes via a strongly coupled fluid–structure–optimization framework to achieve enhanced propulsive performance.
-Over the years, numerous studies have focused on understanding the fluid-structure interaction (FSI) in bio-inspired robotic systems \cite{ying2022parameter}, particularly in the context of fish-like robots \cite{koiri2025comprehensive,khalid2016hydrodynamics, Khalid2020a, Khalid2020b}.
+In this study, we aim to systematically optimize the swimming profile by leveraging these existing bioinspired modes via a strongly coupled \emph{fluid–structure–optimization} framework to achieve enhanced propulsive performance.
+Over the years, numerous studies have focused on understanding the fluid-structure interaction (FSI) in bio-inspired robotic systems \citep{ying2022parameter}, particularly in the context of fish-like robots \citep{koiri2025comprehensive,khalid2016hydrodynamics, Khalid2020a, Khalid2020b}.
 These studies have primarily concentrated on the optimization of the kinematic and geometric properties of the robotic swimmer to improve its hydrodynamic performance.